gmih/gmih.github.io/pages/raiding/index.md

 <hr class="divider">

 ## Loot
-We use [RCLootCouncil](https://mods.curse.com/addons/wow/rclootcouncil) to handle loot in raids.
-Please make sure to install it so you can get loot.

-Raid members will create a “Best in Slot” list based on guidelines from the Loot Master.
-Raid members must have a BiS list in order to be considered for loot.

 Loot is given out to raid members based on the following criteria:

-### Best in Slot and Main Spec Upgrades
+### Main Spec Upgrades

 - Legionnaire > Citizen > Gladiator > Social
-- BiS > MS Upgrade
 - Loot History
   - Your loot history will be a snapshot of how often you’ve received gear in the past compared to someone else.
-Only BiS and MS upgrades count toward your loot score.
+Only MS upgrades count toward your loot score.
   - This number will be reset for each raid tier.

+Generally speaking, members will be asked to roll off on items.
+We do not award loot using DKP or similar systems because we manage attendance and performance issues separately.
+If Loot History gets too unbalanced, we may award gear without a roll-off to help correct the imbalance.
+And updated account of the guild's Loot History can be found in the Link section of the forum sidebar.

 ### Offspec, Sidegrade, and Transmog — Roll-off
 - Official Offspec Raider > Sidegrade > Transmog